xcart/xcart-docs/_pages/kb_en/modules/canada_post/canada_post_admin_experience_old.md

 In this section, you need to provide information about the parcels that you will use to ship the order via Canada Post.
 A collection of information about a single parcel to be shipped by Canada Post is called a shipment.

 When you open the Shipments section for a new order, you will notice that it already contains a list of shipments.
-This list reflects the way in which the module proposes to split the items from this order into parcels based on the weight limit for one package.
+This list reflects the way in which the addon proposes to split the items from this order into parcels based on the weight limit for one package.
 For example, in the snapshot below you can see how a large order was split into two parcels so the weight of each parcel does not exceed 30 kilograms:

 ![]({{site.baseurl}}/attachments/7505660/7602861.png)

-Please note that when the module splits an order into parcels, it does not take into account the dimensions of the individual items in the order nor the dimensions of the box into which they will be packed.
-As a result, the method does not guarantee that the items placed by the module into one parcel will actually fit in.
+Please note that when the addon splits an order into parcels, it does not take into account the dimensions of the individual items in the order nor the dimensions of the box into which they will be packed.
+As a result, the method does not guarantee that the items placed by the addon into one parcel will actually fit in.
 It is your responsibility as a merchant to verify not only that the weight of the items in each shipment does not exceed the Package maximum weight limit, but also to make sure the items placed into each parcel do actually fit into the box of the specified dimensions.

-If you choose not to follow the split of the items into parcels proposed by the module, you should adjust the configuration of the shipments in the Shipments section accordingly.
+If you choose not to follow the split of the items into parcels proposed by the addon, you should adjust the configuration of the shipments in the Shipments section accordingly.
 For example, you may change the dimensions of specific parcels, or move the items between the existing parcels, or add more parcels and move some of the items there.
 However, please be aware that if you change the way your items are split into shipments, it may cause a significant difference between the actual shipping fees you will need to pay and the estimated shipping cost that the buyer has paid.

 In the example demonstrated by the snapshot above, we have exactly this type of a situation: although the weight limit is not exceeded by any of the two parcels, a box measuring 40cm x 30.5cm x 21.6cm is highly unlikely to provide enough room for six Yoda plush backpacks and ten wind-up Bender robots together.
 This means we'll need to adjust the shipments split manually: use larger size boxes or split the first parcel into a few separate ones.